-Why Men More Likely Than Women To Have Hearing Loss
+Why Men Are More Likely Than Women to Have Hearing Loss

 Learn why men are more likely than women to suffer from hearing loss and what you can do to protect your hearing.

 It might surprise you to learn that, even though men and women have the same ear structure and general hearing ability at birth, men are much more likely than women to suffer from hearing loss.
 But why is this, and what can be done about it?
 Find out how to protect your own hearing and more.

 Hearing loss has many causes, but most of them apply equally to men and women.
 However, there are a few differences that help explain why men suffer from hearing loss more often.

 NOISE-RELATED HEARING LOSS

 One of the most common causes of hearing loss in men and women is exposure to loud noise.
 Noise-related hearing loss happens when the sensitive hair cells in the inner ear are damaged by repeated or extreme noise exposure.

 So why are men more likely to experience it?
 One theory is that it’s job related.
 Men are more likely to take jobs that involve noise exposure, such as construction or oilfield work, military jobs, and trade work.
 They may also be more likely to enjoy loud hobbies like hunting, off roading, or carpentry.
 Over time the noise exposure from power tools, machinery, or firearms can cause hearing loss.